sirpointer/100-Days-of-SwiftUI/README.md

 ## Layout and Geometry
 ###### Explore the inner workings of SwiftUI's layout system
 100 Days of SwiftUI.
 Project 18: Layout and Geometry. https://www.hackingwithswift.com/books/ios-swiftui/layout-and-geometry-introduction.

+## SnowSeeker
+###### Build an app for ski resorts that works great on iPad
+100 Days of SwiftUI.
+Project 19: SnowSeeker. https://www.hackingwithswift.com/books/ios-swiftui/snowseeker-introduction.